 c.
 Deadline

-You should have your manual books of accounts registered before the deadline for filing the first quarterly income tax return or the annual income tax return, whichever comes earlier1.
+You should have your manual books of accounts registered before the deadline for filing the first quarterly income tax return or the annual income tax return, whichever comes earlier3.

 d.
 Subsequent Registration

-Simply label a new portion of the books for each additional year you are using it.
+Simply label a new portion of the books for each additional year you use it.

 You only need to register a new set of manual books of accounts when all the pages of your previously registered books have already been used.

-After you have used every page of the book you had registered, bring a new set of books to the BIR and follow the steps you made like when you first had them stamped and registered.
+After you have used every page of the book you had registered, please bring a new set of books to the BIR and follow the steps you made, like when you first had them stamped and registered.

 2. Loose-Leaf Books of Accounts (With a Permit To Use)

-This method requires a permit to use from the BIR and combines the manual and the computerized methods of recording your entries.
+This method requires a permit from the BIR and combines the manual and the computerized methods of recording your entries.

 a.
 Documentary Requirements

-- Sworn Statement identifying the type of books your business will use.
-This includes the invoices, receipts, and other accounting records together with the serial numbers of receipts and invoices to be printed.
+• Sworn Statement identifying the type of books your business will use.
+This includes the invoices, receipts, and other accounting records with the serial numbers of receipts and invoices to be printed.

 b.
 Steps in Registration